DnV1eX/GoogleCloudLogging/README.md

 Open your application project in Xcode 11 or later, go to menu `File -> Swift Packages -> Add Package Dependency...` and paste the package repository URL `https://github.com/DnV1eX/GoogleCloudLogging.git`.

 ### Create Service Account
-In your web browser open the [Google Cloud Console](https://console.cloud.google.com) and create a new project.
+In your web browser, open the [Google Cloud Console](https://console.cloud.google.com) and create a new project.
 In `IAM & Admin -> Service Accounts` create a service account choosing `Logging -> Logs Writer` role.
 In the last step, create and download private key choosing `JSON` format.
-You need to include this file in your application bundle, just drag the file into the Xcode project and tick the desired targets in the file inspector.
+You need to include this file in your application bundle.

+> Just drag the file into the Xcode project and tick the desired targets in the file inspector.

 ### Setup Logging
 1. Import both `SwiftLog` and `GoogleCloudLogging` modules: